 In actuality, successful self-defense can be accomplished with very simple movements that are very easy to learn.
 A well executed simple strike to the eyes, nose, throat or some other sensitive area can thwart and attacker and does not require years physical conditioning and formal training.

 After World World II and the cold war that followed, many lessons were learned about the realities of modern combat.
 Governments saw the need for effective hand-to-hand combat systems to enable military and intelligence personnel to gain practical combative ability in the shortest amount of time possible.
 So they studied martial art systems from around the world and extracted the best combative techniques and created close combat instructional methodologies that don’t require complex movements, above average strength or athleticism and can be learned in a matter of weeks.
-Due to the emphasis on simplicity these methodologies can be also be learned reading illustrated guides or studying instructional videos created by expert practitioners.
+Due to the emphasis on simplicity these methodologies can be also be learned by reading illustrated guides or studying instructional videos created by expert practitioners.

 At the link below you can find what I personally believe to be among the best self-defense training videos available online featuring instructors renown for training police and military special forces around the world.
 Check it out if you are ready to become dangerous to anyone who would dare to attack you!